 While stainless steel isn’t as stick-resistant as non stick or well-seasoned carbon steel, you can prevent sticking to some extent—and one of the most effective ways to do that is by always preheating your pan before adding your food.

 Before adding oil, set your pan over medium-low heat for a few minutes, then check to see if it’s hot enough by splashing small drops of water onto the surface.
-The drops should bead up and roll (not scatter) across the surface.
-Then, add your oil and wait for a minute or two until it shimmers before adding your ingredients.
+The drops should bead up and roll or dance (not scatter) across the surface.
+If the water sits on the surface of the pan, it needs to heat more; if it immediately starts steaming or scatters, the pan is too hot.
+Once it's just right, add your oil and wait for a minute or two until it shimmers before adding your ingredients.

 Recommended Cooking Temperatures